codesharedot/quantum-resistant-ledger-price/README.md

-# aurora price
+# bytom price

-Gets the aurora price with Python (from JSON).
+Gets the bytom price with Python (from JSON).

 https://pythonbasics.org